Hyckant History, Family Crest & Coats of Arms

 Early History of the Hyckant family

 This web page shows only a small excerpt of our Hyckant research.
-Another 151 words (11 lines of text) covering the years 1321, 1279, 1332, 1665, 1675 and 1727 are included under the topic Early Hyckant History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1321, 1279, 1332, 1665, 1675 and 1727 are included under the topic Early Hyckant History in all our PDF Extended History products and printed products wherever possible.

 Hyckant Spelling Variations

-.
+It is only in the last few hundred years that the English language has been standardized.
+For that reason, early Anglo-Saxon surnames like Hyckant are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Hyckant include: Hitchins, Hitchen, Hitchens, Hitchin, Hitchings, Hitchins, Hitching and many more.

 Early Notables of the Hyckant family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Hyckant Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hyckant Notables in all our PDF Extended History products and printed products wherever possible.